MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ---

 # Spoils Chest {#end}
-One weapon with Deepsight Resonance can be purchased per week, per account.
+Weapons that have been obtained from the raid prior can be purchased here.
+The first weapon purchase per week is guaranteed Deepsight Resonance, per week on an account-wide lockout.
+Subsequent purchases have no chance, if any, to be Deepsighted.